Δ

 The deferred management fee, or sometimes referred to as DMF, exit fee or departure fee, is payable when you leave the village and allows us to keep our entry prices as competitive as possible, leaving you with more cash in your pocket to enjoy life in the village after you move in.

-It’s important to note that the DMF is the only charge that allows RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
-This helps maintain value in your home and community, which is important when it comes time to sell.
+The DMF is the only fee that allows RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
+It also covers the refurbishment, sales and marketing costs of homes and the remainder is profit.
+This not only benefits you during your time in the village but also helps maintain the value of your home, which is important when it comes time to sell.

 How is the DMF calculated?